ga-wdi-curriculum/git-branching/readme.md

   - Think about the results you expect *before* you press enter.
 - Whenever you see/type `git commit`, it may help to assume changes have been made and staged.
 Why else would you "commit"?

-## Break?
-(10 min)

-### FtF and Questions

-### You Do: A new project (10 min)

-1. Create the structure
-   - In ~/wdi/sandbox.
-Create a directory and initialize a new repository
-   - Create an index.html and commit
-   - Fill out html boilerplate and put some elements on the page then commit
-2. Add some styling
-    - Create a branch called "style"
-    - Create a stylesheet link it to your html and add some styling to your page then commit
-3. Checkout back to your master branch
-    - Merge Changes From our style branch Back into master

 ## Common Commands for Managing Branches

 * `git branch <new_branch_name>` - create a new branch